man-r/Bmath/README.md

 Bmath
 =====

-Bmath is a java library for binary number math operations
+Bmath is a javascript library for binary number math operations